20 Feb Saving Money With Faux Flowers

 Save money decorating

-Instead of spending money on live flowers or beautiful bouquets of fresh roses every week, check out our Faux Pink Rose and Vanilla Grass arrangement.
+Instead of spending money on live flowers or beautiful bouquets of fresh roses every week, check out our Hydrangea and Roses arrangement.

 You’ll save money and enjoy the blooms for years to come.

-Our Faux Pink Rose and Vanilla Grass would look spectacular on a mantle for an instant splash of color.
+Our Hydrangea and Roses would look spectacular on a mantle for an instant splash of color.

 Consider this: If you bought a bouquet of flowers once a week from a local grocery store, you could probably pay as little as $10.
 You would arrange them in a vase yourself, and with a $10 bouquet, you would probably be limited in the type of flowers in the arrangement.